 - Attained management status with a pc' the merits of a sound work product.

 - Primarily focused on making it thr to provide any more effort than

-- Demonstrates very little (if ar individual adjuster's field c efficiency.
+- Demonstrates very little (if a' individual adjuster's field c' efficiency.

-- Unable or unwilling tr

-are responsible for
+- Unable or unwilling to are responsible for

 - Very skilled at th

-- Hopelessly bir their adjustr
+- Hopelessly by their adjusts

+This apps

-This appr and clr
+and cls

-- Inna

-- d٢

-- ,
+- Innadr

+THE ASSESSMENT

+AND APPLICATION

-THE ASSESSMENT AND APPLICATION OF POLICY GOVERAGES
+OF POLICY

+COVERAGES